-Becky Blank is a project manager & technical analyst currently putting her love of tech to good use at Ample.
+Becky Blank is a project manager & technical strategist currently putting her love of tech to good use at Ample.
 She takes bizarre pleasure in details and technical documentation.
-She has a passion for all things culinary, memorizing song lyrics, and her boxer Emma.
+She has a passion for all things culinary, memorizing song lyrics, exploring new cities with her husband, and puppies.

-GDI Cincinnati's Class Organizer, Amy Ashworth, has a B.S. in Biology with minors in Chemistry and Neuroscience, but more recently has graduated from the introductory front-end courses offered by the Cincinnati chapter of GDI.
-She made a career switch from research scientist to a front-developer at BlackbookHR, where she spends most of her time developing beautiful web apps.
+GDI Cincinnati's Class Organizer, Amy (Ashworth) Howes, has a B.S. in Biology with minors in Chemistry and Neuroscience, but more recently has graduated from the introductory front-end courses offered by the Cincinnati chapter of GDI.
+She made a career switch from research scientist to a front-end developer at Talmetrix, where she spends most of her time developing beautiful web apps.
 After jumping one letter down in the STEM acronym, Amy enjoys giving back the GDI community that made technology accessible.
 She has a passion for ferrets, learning and cartoons.